hydro-project/hydroplane/README.md

 ### Setting Up Your Development Environment

-Hydroplane uses [poetry][poetry] to manage its dependencies.
+Hydroplane uses [poetry][poetry], an alternative to `pipenv`, `virtualenvwrapper`, `conda`, etc., to manage its dependencies and its virtualenv.
 To get a development virtualenv set up:

 ```
 pip install poetry